 All of these changes began to put me a little out of step with that community.
 I was more engaged in other things.
 I had school papers to write.
 I was examining myself and trying to change the course of my life, in a way that would lead me away from depression.
 So I’d say that for health and financial reasons, I became less involved with The Bar and that lifestyle.
 I was trying to save myself.
 The bar scene, as well as my mating behavior, was harming me.
 So I did somewhat drift away from that community–although I never stopped painting and I stayed very close to Larry Mitchell and Richard Morrison.
 I did have some ongoing contact with that community; but times had changed by then.
 The AIDS epidemic had wrecked havoc on the community.
 I’m talking about the 90’s now.

 I’d like to say something about what brought me to do these interviews.
 I started doing these interviews because I began to regret the fact that I had become isolated from my artist friends.
-You see Larry had died and he had helped me feel connected to that community.
-So when Larry he I felt lost and alone.
-A wise person suggested that I might want to reconnect with my artist community, so I did.
-I decided to do these interviews.
-Also, as a consequence of Larry’s death, I realized that the members of this community were disappearing and some of them were gone.
+You see Larry Mitchell and Richard Morrison, my best friends, had died and they had helped me feel connected to that community.
+So when they died, I felt lost and alone.
+A wise acquaintance suggested that I might want to reconnect with my artist community.
+So I decided to do these interviews.
+Also, as a consequence of Larry and Rick’s death, I realized that the members of this community were disappearing and some of them were gone.
 I knew that this time period was an important historical moment in the arts culture of our generation.
-There was an advance in the arts particularly in New York City.
+There was an evolutionary force happening in the arts, particularly in New York City.
 The cumulative force of these East Village artists had a significant effect on the arts during the 70’s and 80’s.
 So I decided it was a worthy project.
-I begin to document what I could about that time in the form of gathering oral histories or written commentary by these artists that I knew.
+I begin to document what I could about that time in the form of gathering oral histories or written commentary by these artists that I admired.

-When I was doing these interviews I was also struggling with my own art career at the time.
+When I was doing these interviews I was also struggling with self-doubt about my own art career at the time.
 Of course, that was a side issue.
-The good news is that I can now say that this side issue has been addressed in a way that is important to talk about.
+I can now say that this side issue was addressed in the process of doing these interviews.
 I think that self-doubt is very common for artists.
-After all we live in a culture that does not reward art production or our artistic sensibility; so many of us are probably filled with some degree of self-doubt.
+After all, we live in a culture that does not reward art production or our artistic sensibility; so many of us are probably filled with some degree of self-doubt.
 In the process of doing these interviews, I discovered a fountain of information about the forces that influence artists and artists’ communities.
 The contributors to this project talked about the external assaults that undermine an artist’s contribution to the advance of the arts.
-After all, the vested interests are invested in keeping their privileged position.
+After all, the vested interests in the art world are invested in keeping their privileged position.
 New competing artists and new ways of thinking are a threat.
-So established power brokers have every reason to resist or neglect our contribution.
+So established power brokers have every reason to resist or neglect unfamiliar contributions.
 I don’t see this as a conspiracy.
 Rather it is the unfortunate outcome of the inherent self-interest that is in the nature of being human.
 In any case, I want to highlight some of the jewels of commentary that are contained in these interviews.

 For example, Brad Ellis talks about ‘time.’
 During the AIDS epidemic many artists were taken away from their careers because they were the only ones left to take care of their friends and lovers.
 Brad talks about being a caregiver and its effect on his career.
 In my case, every time I choose to be with friends or family I am acutely aware of how this is taking time away from my art production, my time spent researching, networking, etc. These are the difficult choices, between ambition and relationships, that we have to make on a daily basis.